-Evaluations are done using SMAP measurements and simulations, testing with observational data from the PALS airborne and ComRAD ground-based instruments (SMAP simulators), other field campaign data and in situ cal/val (CV) site data, as well as by applying candidate SMAP algorithms to SMOS and Aquarius satellite TB data.
-All candidate algorithms (both those currently implemented operationally and those discontinued) are described in this section.
+Evaluations are done using SMAP measurements and simulations, testing with observational data from the PALS airborne and ComRAD ground-based instruments (SMAP simulators), other field campaign data and in situ cal/val (CV) site data, as well as by applying candidate SMAP algorithms to SMOS and Aquarius satellite T_B data.
+All candidate algorithms are described in this section.
 Prior to implementing the actual soil moisture retrieval, a preliminary step in the processing is to perform a water body correction to the brightness temperature data for cases where a significant percentage of the grid cell contains open water.